MooOfDoom/csc746hw4/README.md

 % sbatch -t 30 job-basic-omp

 to request up to 30 minutes of run time.
-The job will run and write its timing output to job--basic-omp.oXXXXXXXX, where XXXXXXXX is the job number that was assigned by the sbatch.
+The job will run and write its timing output to job-basic-omp.oXXXXXXXX, where XXXXXXXX is the job number that was assigned by the sbatch.

 #eof